 What is a construction defect and are you liable for it?

 We actually get this question a lot at Insureon.
-Lawsuits related to construction defects are common in the industry.
-Let's take a look at the different types of construction defects, who can be held liable, and how contractors can protect themselves from liability.
-(Spoiler alert: it's construction insurance!)
+Lawsuits related to defects are common in the construction industry.
+Let's take a look at the different types of defects, who can be held liable, and how contractors can protect themselves from liability.

 What you need to know about construction defects